m4heshd/whatsapp-desktop-dark/README.md

 Stable version: [**`0.3.4375`**](https://github.com/m4heshd/whatsapp-desktop-dark/releases/tag/0.3.4375) (Check if this version matches with your version of WhatsApp.
 The mod will still work even if the versions doesn't match)

-This mod is a simple tweak for WhatsApp Desktop **Official** version to make it look awesomely dark.
+This mod is a simple tweak for [WhatsApp Desktop **Official** version](https://www.whatsapp.com/download/) to make it look awesomely dark.

+**Please note that this script won't work with Microsoft store or App store version of WhatsApp desktop.
+You need to use the direct downloaded version linked above**
 <h4 align="center"> Windows <h4>

 ![WhatsApp Desktop Dark Mode Windows](https://i.ibb.co/fnrk4p4/Screenshot.png)